fb pixel

 This panel will explore meat industry disinformation about climate change, including the rhetoric of regenerative farming, the dynamics of polarization, and agricultural identity politics.

-Download the series poster [PDF]
+Download the Fall series poster [PDF]